mauragas/mauragas.github.io/dotnet/solid-principles.md

 ### LSP violations

 - In case of type checking with keywords `is` or `as` in polymorphic code.
-Solution could be to dedicate separate class to perform specific action or write common method for all classes (e.g. ToString() method)
+Solution could be to dedicate separate class to perform specific action or write common method for all classes (e.g. ToString() method).
 - Null checks, which is similar to type checking.
-Solution could be to use null object design pattern.
+Solution could be to use **null object design pattern**.
 - Exception thrown from methods when is not implemented (e.g. NotImplementedException).
 Happens when interface or base class is not fully supported, therefore it is not fully substitutable for where its interface or base class can be called.
 This usually violates ISP too.

 ## Interface Segregation Principle (ISP)

 Describes how we should design and use interfaces in our applications.
 Clients should not be forced to depend on methods they do not use.
-You should you small cohesive interfaces instead of large ones.
+You should use small cohesive interfaces instead of large ones.

 ## Interface and clients

-Interface is public or accessible interface of a class, it is whatever can be accessed by client code working with an instance of that type.
+Interface is public interface of a class, it is whatever can be accessed by client code working with an instance of that type.
-Client is a code which is interacting with the interface (plugin for interface).
+Client (plugin for interface) is a code which is interacting with the interface.

 ## Detecting violations